dcmi/dc-srap/docs/srap-profile.md

 **bibo:embargoedBefore**

-If a resource has been placed under an embargo, during which its content is not available to the general public, the `srap:embargoDateRange` property SHOULD be used to indicate the date when the resource is available after an embargo period.
+If a resource has been placed under an embargo, during which its content is not available to the general public, the `bibo:embargoedBefore` property SHOULD be used to indicate the date when the resource is available after an embargo period.

 ### Identifiers